F-theory models with 3 to 8 U(1) factors on K3 surfaces: Matter spectra

 The conditions imposed in \cite{AK} are as follows:

 and

 The condition (\ref{condition 3-brane in 5.1}) was relaxed in \cite{BKW} as follows:

 and the extended list of the pairs of attractive K3 surfaces for which the tadpole cancels was obtained in \cite{BKW}, assuming the condition (\ref{decomp condition in 5.1}).
 The numbers of the pairs of the attractive K3 surfaces for which the tadpole is cancelled obtained in \cite{AK, BKW} are finite.
 Therefore, the complex structure moduli is stabilized for the situations discussed in \cite{AK, BKW}.
 With respect to the Kummer surfaces $S_{[4 2 4]}$ and $S_{[4 0 4]}$ that are discussed in section \ref{ssec5.2}, the tadpole can be cancelled with flux when they are paired with appropriate attractive K3 surfaces.
 This is confirmed in section \ref{ssec5.2}.
 F-theory on K3 $\times$ K3 without insertion of flux yields four-dimensional theory with $N=2$ supersymmetry, and only adjoint representations of the gauge groups arise as matter.
 Because half of the supersymmetry is broken in the presence of flux, F-theory compactification on K3 $\times$ K3 with flux yields four-dimensional theory with $N=1$ supersymmetry.
-A vector-like pair arises in this situation when the tadpole cancels \cite{K}.
+Hypermultiplet in four-dimensional theory with $N=2$ supersymmetry splits into a vector-like pair with flux; a vector-like pair arises in this situation when the tadpole cancels \cite{K}.
 In section \ref{ssec5.2}, we find that Kummer surfaces $S_{[4 2 4]}$ and $S_{[4 0 4]}$ belong to moduli of K3 surfaces constructed in section \ref{ssec4.2}, and we determine the exact matter spectra arising in F-theory on these Kummer surfaces times appropriate attractive K3 surfaces.